robbert-vdh/yabridge/src/common/serialization/vst3/README.md

    native plugin in a `known_iids` set.
 In our query interface method we then only report support for the same interfaces that were supported by the original `IPtr<IPluginFactory` we're proxying.
+7. The same mechanism that we use for versioning is also used for objects that commonly implement multiple interfaces.
+A common example of this is an `IComponent` (which inherits from `IPluginBase`) also implementing `IAudioProcessor` and `IConnectionPoint`.

 ## Interface Instantiation